FugroRoames/RoadSegmentation/readme.md

 I found the classifier.py scripts were quite inconvenient from a usability point of view since the data must be manually extracted and placed in the correct folders before running the neural net.
 So I wrote a script which combines the data extraction and prediction steps into one automatic package.

 It has the following arguments:

 `-geometry %s`: KML or WKT geometry file

-`-layers %s`: Which channels to use, give one of: rgb, dtm or 5layer `-outputdir %s`: Directory to save predictions in.
-Default: Current dir `-loglevel %s`: Output verbosity, give one of: Normal, Progress or Verbose.
-Default: Normal `--show`: Display each predicted tile onscreen as it's generated `--cleanup`: Delete RGB and txt files after they are used
+`-layers %s`: Which channels to use, give one of: rgb, dtm or 5layer

+`-outputdir %s`: Directory to save predictions in.
+Default: Current dir

+`-loglevel %s`: Output verbosity, give one of: Normal, Progress or Verbose.
+Default: Normal

+`--show`: Display each predicted tile onscreen as it's generated

+`--cleanup`: Delete RGB and txt files after they are used

 Rather than trying to extract data from georepo straight into memory, it creates a temporary working folder and extracts everything there, then optionally deletes all working data after it's used.

-I tried to write road_runner so it could be used as part of a larger system or pipeline.
-It only extracts one RGB and txt file at a time, to reduce disk usage.
-This also means that if it crashes or is interrupted while processing a batch of data, it will still leave behind the predicted masks it generated before dying.

 ### Data